(keywords: Christmas story, New York, Family with kids, 1940-ish)

 “Why?
 What happened?” asked Mr. Stuart.

 “It’s a very sad story.
 Two years ago Mrs. Matthews became very ill.
-Apparently she got a very horrible disease and a nasty wound in her neck.
+Apparently, she got a very horrible disease and a nasty wound in her neck.
 No matter what doctors did, they couldn’t help her.
 She died last year.
 Mr. Matthews was heartbroken and became depressed.
-He no longer cared for anything and began drinking.
+He no longer cared about anything and began drinking.
 He lost his job at the stock market.
 He lost everything.
 Sam and his sister, Hannah, sometimes come here and ask for a sample of Chanel No.5.
 They never buy anything.
 What they really come in for is to relive the memory of their mother.”
 Linsey wiped away a tear that had appeared in the corner of her eye.
 The thought of the children trying to hold on to the memory of their mother pained her every time she thought of it.

 “Oh well, nothing to be done about it,” she said as she made herself busy rearranging the display again.